How International Bank Wires Work: Rates, Fees, and Transfer Times

 Start by logging into your banking software through your bank’s website.
 Once you’re there, look for a section on making international money transfers.
 If you can’t find it, check the “Help” section on the bank’s website or give customer service a call.

 Once you’ve done that, check how much you can send.
-Some banks do put daily or monthly limits on your transfer amounts.
-Next, you’ll want to setup details of the person receiving the funds.
+Some banks put daily or monthly limits on your transfer amounts.
+Next, you’ll want to setup the details of the person receiving the funds.
 We’ll let you know what those are below.
 Choose how much you want to send and the currency you want to exchange money into.

 Send an international wire in person at a bank branch

+In-branch transfers are similar to online transfers, except you’ll be providing the details to another person instead of filling in a form online.
 You’ll go through the same process for transfer limits, recipient details, fees and exchange rates, funding your transfer and final confirmation.

 Send an international transfer over the phone

-Some banks let you contact their call center to make an international wire transfer.
+Some banks let you contact their call-center to make an international wire transfer.
 These work in a similar way to in-branch transfers, and you’ll just need to follow the instructions of the customer service agent.

 Use a specialist international money transfer company